seancfoley/IPAddress/ipaddress.md

 The address tries are sorted and provide their own comparator, which matches the comparators above with respect to individual addresses.
 It differs to some degree when comparing subnets, which must be prefix blocks to use with the trie comparator.
 When comparing a prefix block to a second address or block with larger prefix, and the first prefix matches the same bits in the second, the trie comparator orders by the bit that follows the first prefix in the second.
 For example, if a block with prefix length 12 is compared to a prefix block of larger prefix length, then the comparison first examines the common prefix bits, the first 12 bits, to determine order.
 If those 12 bits are the same, then the comparison examines bit 13 in the other block with the longer prefix.
 A bit of value one indicates the other block is greater than the first, a bit of value zero indicates the other block is less than the first.

-The two collection implementations, `IPAddressContainmentTrie` and `IPAddressSeqRange` are both sorted at all times, which makes a number of operations much more efficient by enabling binary search.
+The two collection implementations, `IPAddressContainmentTrie` and `IPAddressSeqRange` are both sorted, which makes a number of operations much more efficient by enabling binary search.

 &#8203;